HadoukenIO/layouts-service/README.md

 To setup the project whilst avoiding the above dependencies, can instead be installed with `npm install --ignore-scripts`.

 ### Startup
 Once dependencies are installed, start the "built-in" sample application with `npm start`.
-This uses `webpack-dev-middleware` to both build and host the application; a custom `server.js` script will start the OpenFin application once the server is up and running.
+This uses `webpack-dev-middleware` to both build and host the application; a custom server script will start the OpenFin application once the server is up and running.

 The startup script has optional arguments which can be used to tweak the behavior of the build and the test server.
-See the constants at the top of `server.js` for details on the available parameters and their effects.
+See the constants at the top of [this file](https://github.com/HadoukenIO/service-tooling/blob/develop/src/server/server.ts) for details on the available parameters and their effects.

 ### Build Process
 The service consists of several different components unified into a single project.
 The `package.json` defines the combined dependencies of all components; anything required for the pre-built client to work within an application is included in the `"dependencies"` section, and the remaining dependencies - used to build the client, and to both build & run the provider and demo application - are included under `"devDependencies"`.